gavofyork/graypaper/README.md

 - [x] Use posterior kappa for everything except judgments.

 % A set of independent, sequential, asynchronously interacting 32-octet state machines each of whose transitions lasts around 2 seconds of webassembly computation if a predetermined and fixed program and whose transition arguments are 5 MB.
 While well-suited to the verification of substrate blockchains, it is otherwise quite limiting.

+### Final DA
+- [x] Include an epochal on-chain lookup from Work Package hash to segments root.
+  - [x] Allow import spec to be given as either WP hash (in case of being recent) or segments root.
+  - [x] How can this work given that WP hash to segments-root needs to happen in-core?
+  - [x] Include a bond to any SR->WPh lookups in the WR.
+  - [x] Check these bonds only just prior to accumulation; if they fail, drop the report and reduce the guarantors' points.
+  - [x] Update on-chain SR->WPh immediately at the time of being reported (don't want for accumulation).
+- [x] Define Erasure Coding proof means
+  - [x] Define binary Merkle proof-generation function which compiles neighbours down to leaf.
+  - [x] Define binary Merkle proof-verification function exists sequence of values which contains our value and Merklised to some root.